-Constitutional complaint: any natural person (as well as a legal entity), the Ombudsman (Arts.
+Constitutional complaint (concrete control) may be initiated by any natural person (as well as a legal entity), the Ombudsman (Arts.
 160, 161, 162, Constitution, Art.
 50, Constitutional Court Act).
+In case of constitutional complaint, legal interest of complainant is indorporated as a substance of the matter.